btorressz/derivatives_program/README.md

 # derivatives_program

-This project enables the creation and management of derivatives options contracts on the Solana blockchain.
+This project enables the creation and management of derivatives options contracts on the Solana blockchain and was created in Solana Playground IDE.
 It allows users to:

 - **Initialize Options Contracts**: Users can create options contracts with specific terms, such as strike price, expiry date, and whether the option is a call or a put.
 - **Deposit Margin**: Participants can deposit margin into an escrow account to secure their positions in the options contract.